-29 HR Tools every HR Professional Should Know about in 2020
+29 HR Tools every HR Professional Should Know About

 HR tools come in many different shapes and sizes.
 But since it can be hard to keep track of every human resource tool that pops up, we’ve decided to do the nitty-gritty stuff for you.
-In this article, we’ve listed 29 HR tools every HR professional should know about in 2020.
+In this article, we’ve listed 29 HR tools every HR professional should know about.

 When it comes to HR tools, the recruitment space is probably where you’ll find the vast majority of them.
 To get you started, we’ll discuss 5 different types of recruitment tools: